chrishalkias/QRN-RL-GNN/README.md

 ```

 ## Additional Information
 The physical system used is Quantum repeaters.
 Big picture and outlook YouTube video from [QuTech](https://www.youtube.com/watch?v=9iCFH9Fk184) and [Qunnect (animation)](https://www.youtube.com/watch?v=3_oqkFO4f-A).
-The project has a similar scope to [Haldar et al.](https://arxiv.org/abs/2303.00777) but the idea is to either use more complex geometries (repeater networks insdead of repeater chains) and more state of the art architectures for the RL agent ([Graph convolutional neural networks](https://arxiv.org/pdf/1609.02907), [Transformers](https://arxiv.org/abs/1706.03762), [Graph Attention networks](https://arxiv.org/abs/1710.10903)) or extend to scale (n) invariant models.
+The project has a similar scope to [Haldar et al.](https://arxiv.org/abs/2303.00777) but the idea is to use more state of the art architectures for the RL agent (such as graph neural netowkrs) to extend to scale ($n$) invariant models.

+This work was done as part of my MSc project for Leiden University under the supervision of [Evert van Nieuwenburg](https://github.com/everthemore)